 The Beagle has a long lineage and is considered one of the older hound breeds.
-They have been used for hunting different kinds of prey since the mid 1400s.
-The name “Beagle” was used to describe a line of tracking dogs that have exceptional abilities.
-This breed is rarely outmatched when it comes to tracking, and the breed standard as we know it was standarized in the 1800s.
+They have been used for hunting different kinds of prey since the mid-1400s.
+The name “Beagle” was used to describe a line of tracking dogs with exceptional abilities.
+This breed is rarely outmatched regarding tracking, and the breed standard as we know it was standardized in the 1800s.

 This breed is kind and hardworking, and they love to be praised for a job well done.
-These pups can live for up to 16 years and will weigh anywhere from 20 to 35 pound when fully grown.
-They are a popular dog to combine with other breeds, and some other popular mixes include the beagle pug mix, the beagle pitbull mix, and the Beagle Dachshund Mix.
+These pups can live for up to 16 years and will weigh anywhere from 20 to 35 pounds when fully grown.
+They are popular dogs to combine with other breeds, and some other popular mixes include the beagle pug mix, the beagle pitbull mix, and the Beagle Dachshund Mix.

 The Boston Terrier is one of the rare, modern mixed breeds that are well documented.
 In the mid-1860s, a few wealthy coachmen decided to interbreed the English Terrier and the Bulldog in the city of Boston.
 They intended to make a breed fit for fighting, but once the Boston Terrier was conceived, it was concluded they weren’t well fit for that purpose.

-Around 1890, this new breed of terrier went through multiple names before settling on “Boston” after it’s birthplace.
-The Boston Terriers popularity skyrocketed, and after only 20 years after it’s inception, it was recognized by the AKC which was considered unheard of by modern standards.
-The interesting colors and markings remain the cornerstones to the dogs’ features and is often ranked high in popularity throughout the world.
+Around 1890, this new breed of terrier went through multiple names before settling on “Boston” after their birthplace.
+The Boston Terriers’ popularity skyrocketed, and after only 20 years after its inception, it was recognized by the AKC, which was considered unheard of by modern standards.
+The interesting colors and markings remain the cornerstones of the dogs’ features and are often ranked high in popularity throughout the world.

-The Boglen Terrier was likely bred around the time most designer breeds came to be, the ’90’s and early ‘2000’s.
-The Boglen Terrier was probably bred to have a more sensitive and kind rather than a hunter.
+The Boglen Terrier was likely bred around the time most designer breeds came to be, the ’90s and early ‘2000s.
+The Boglen Terrier was probably bred to have more sensitive and kind rather than a hunter.
 Despite Boston Terriers being bred for fighting, the breed ended up being sweet and kind.